USGS Groundwater Information

 Eastern Seaboard Map

-The points on the map below indicate approximate locations of selected USGS groundwater monitoring wells where measured groundwater levels responded to the August 23, 2011, Virginia earthquake.
-Click on a well location to view a graph of the groundwater level measured at that location.
+An interactive map is available that indicates approximate locations of selected USGS groundwater monitoring wells where measured groundwater levels responded to the August 23, 2011, Virginia earthquake.
+Users click on a well location to view a graph of the groundwater level measured at that location.
+Go to the map.

 For More Information